 Every year during March Madness, the three-week tournament that determines a champion, men nationwide schedule vasectomies so they might enjoy a few days of uninterrupted basketball.
 Tulane Urology Garden District is running a promotion for men getting vasectomies.
 Tulane Urology will be continuing it’s vasectomy promotions through the month of April.
-For patients interested in getting our March Vasness promotion, please contact us and set up an appointment.
+For patients interested in getting our March Vasness promotion, give us a call to make an appointment: 504 891 8454 or Contact our office for more information.

 Vasectomy is the process of dividing the vas (the tube that delivers the sperm from the testis to the prostate) in order to prevent conception.
 It is the most common method of male contraception in this country where about 500,000 vasectomies are done each year.
 Since vasectomy simply interrupts the delivery of the sperm, it does not change the hormonal function of the testis and sexual drive and ability remain intact.
 Since most of the semen is composed of fluid from the prostate, the semen will look the same.
 Vasectomy is thought to be free of known long-term side effects, and is considered to be the safest and most reliable method of permanent male sterilization.